WasmEdge/docs/docs/start/build-and-run/docker_wasm.md

 RUN cargo build --target wasm32-wasi --release
 ```

-The third part is the essential.
+The third part is the most essential.
 It copies the WASM file into an empty `scratch` container and then set the WASM file as the `ENTRYPOINT` of the container.
 It is the container image `rust-example-hello` built by the command in this section.

 ```dockerfile
 FROM scratch